-- 2.1 Have a consistent approach to use of CDC land through the production of an 'Events Policy: Parks & Open Spaces'.
-The development of this document will help to determine what events are suitable for a particular site as well as other factors including; frequency, size and scale, noise allowance etc. - 2.2 Provide support to enable event organisers to deliver safe and well managed events, with thorough pre-event communications and a robust SAG process. - 2.3 Ensure current guidelines are fit for purpose, including events information on CDC website and information relating to events including hire of land, licenses, road closures, SAG's and Street Trading.
+2.1 Have a consistent approach to use of CDC land through the production of an 'Events Policy: Parks & Open Spaces'.
+The development of this document will help to

+- determine what events are suitable for a particular site as well as other factors including; frequency, size and scale, noise allowance etc. and subsequently these factors will determine the appropriate hire fee. - 2.2 Provide support to enable event organisers to deliver safe and well managed events, with thorough pre-event communications and a robust SAG process. - 2.3 Ensure current guidelines are fit for purpose, including events information on CDC website and information relating to events including hire of land, licenses, road closures, SAG's and Street Trading. - 2.4 Evaluate what infrastructure is available to host events and if further infrastructure is required to help promote successful events.
+For example water and electricity supply to our event spaces.